+For nearly 50 years, Congress has followed a process where they are supposed to pass 12 separate appropriations bills that fund the government (with different bills funding different departments and agencies).
 Conservatives must use the appropriations or funding process to push back against the Biden administration’s radical agenda and rein in Washington’s out-of-control spending that accelerated during the “Covid era” of spending.
 The bloat in spending from 2020 to 2023 was chock full of terrible policies that conservatives rightfully opposed and has contributed to the government’s weaponization against the American people — cutting spending this year is a way to put an end to some of the Biden administration’s radical policies.

 Conservatives are advocating for any bills to fund the federal government to include these things:

 Don’t use any budget gimmicks to hide increased spending.